christophbrgr/info_website/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is a trail repo for deploying a next.js app via Cloudflare Pages to dev.bergerchristoph.com